zeolearn/nodejs-text-tutorial/module7.md

 const cluster = require('cluster');
 ```

 We can mimic a cluster module example on your local machines too.
 Create a file called `cluster.js`.
 We will start by requiring the dependencies.
 Then, we will first check of the process running is master or a child one.
 Remember that, the child processes are forked from the master and new processes are created.
 When a child process is created and gets executed, it then executes the `if` statement (see example below).
-One of the differences here is that for the child process the value of `cluster.isMaster()` is false, so they ends running the childProcess function.
+One of the differences here is that for the child process the value of `cluster.isMaster()` is false, so they end running the childProcess function.

 ```js
 const cluster = require('cluster');